mvuorre/quarto-preprint/README.md

 ## Help

-Please submit an [issue](https://github.com/mvuorre/quarto-preprint/issues), optimally with a reproducible example, if something isn't working.
+If something isn't working, please submit an [issue](https://github.com/mvuorre/quarto-preprint/issues), optimally with a reproducible example / full details of what you're trying to do, how, and what goes wrong.
 You can also email Matti.

 ## Contributing